Has Uber Succeeded?

 Uber drivers should be concerned about their future with this company, especially as Artificial Intelligence (AI) advances and we see the realization of driverless vehicles.
 This may sound like scare mongering but the writing is on the wall as we see the recent trials of new transport modes being conducted by Uber in major cities.

 The proverbial Pandora’s box has been opened.
-Ride sharing is mainstream and the concept is likely to live on and possibly flourish as the sharing idea gains further foothold worldwide.
+Ride-sharing is mainstream and the concept is likely to live on and possibly flourish as the sharing idea gains further foothold worldwide.

 Alternative opportunities are in the making as entrepreneurs continue to push for better, cheaper and faster ways to deliver services in just about every industry.
 One such service already on the horizon is ride sharing in the tourism industry.
-The company Wyzgo vacations has launched their initiative to lure Uber drivers to join their team to provide guiding services to tourists.
+The company Wyzgo vacations have launched their initiative to lure Uber drivers to join their team to provide guiding services to tourists.
 By offering tour guide services, these Uber drivers can make a lot more!